mcneela/Retina/demos/nldr/tutorial/tutorial.md

     ax = plt.subplot(gs[i, (j + 1) % 3], projection='Fovea2D')

 Now, we fall back on scikit-learn to generate the LLE projection of the section.
-Note here that since we are applying the LLE algorithm individually, each projection will be taken without the context of the other sections of the roll.
+Note here that since we are applying the LLE algorithm to each section individually, each projection will be taken without the context of the other sections of the roll.
 Thus we are not, in fact, projecting the manifold in its entirety, as there is no way to deduce a one-to-one mapping between source points and their projections.
 This is one of the inherent limitations of the way in which the LLE algorithm is implemented, but it actually serves our visualization purposes in that we can infer more concretely the structural makeup of each section and how that structure is translated into a 2D projection without worrying about interference from the noise